 QR Codes

-Three permanent QR codes are offered on your organization’s Settings page to help you know who is interacting with your organization.
+Three permanent QR codes are offered on your organization’s Public Settings page to help you know who is interacting with your organization.
 You can define an optional label and a URL where each code will direct the person scanning the code, such as a social media site or an online form.
 When the person scans a code, they will be asked to login with their TAMU NetId before being redirected to the linked site.
 The login process captures their identity so you can download a list of everyone who recently used one of these special codes (within the past four months).

 Since these are “permanent” codes, you can post them on sandwich boards and printed materials, without needing to update your materials when you want to change where they link.
 Changing the URL in Get Involved will immediately redirect people to the new site when an old code is scanned.